Rustic Modern DIY Paper Towel Holder

 I used it on our Moscow Mules and also tried it on copper pipe fittings and it got them nice and shiny, plus it easily removed all the letters and numbers on them.
 The copper will still get a patina over time, but this can make them shiny for at least a while.
-I’ve also heard you can spray copper pipes with clear sealer afterwards to prevent a future patina from occurring but haven’t personally tried this.
+I’ve also heard you can spray copper pipes with clear sealer afterward to prevent a future patina from occurring but haven’t personally tried this.

 A few years ago I cleaned some copper pipes with ketchup and salt but it was messy and worked but not nearly as easily or quickly as this cream.

 Here’s a photo showing the fittings needed to create this paper towel holder before and after getting cleaned.
 I honestly did a super quick job and cleaned all the pieces in less than 5 minutes so they’re not perfect, but it at least gives you an idea.
 Also, if you do use this stuff, make sure to read the directions and use gloves.

 After you get your copper all shiny, you can use a clear coat to prevent future fingerprints and oxidation.
 Just be sure the parts are dry before using them to assemble this paper towel holder or do this after it’s been assembled.
 Again, this is optional.
 I cleaned my copper but didn’t seal it because I don’t mind the patina.